CONFESSIONS OF AN EMBALMER

 O: If I may be indiscreet, on those thankfully rare occasions

-when young bodies arrive, the opportunities and temptations to
+when young bodies arrive, the opportunities and temptation to

 experiment with necrophilia might be considered an occupational